athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Sepid.md

     desc: "_[[Spells/Create Undead|Create Undead (No Secondary Caster Required)]]_, _[[Spells/Div Pact|Div Pact]]_"

   - name: "Rain of Debris"
-    desc: "`pf2:2` (divine,unholy) The sepid calls forth a hail of stone, wood, metal, and similar debris in a 40-foot emanation, dealing 10d6 bludgeoning damage and 5d6 spirit damage.
+    desc: "`pf2:2` (divine,unholy) The sepid calls forth a hail of stone, wood, metal, and similar debris in a @Template[emanation|distance:40], dealing 10d6 bludgeoning damage and 5d6 spirit damage.
 Each creature in the area other than the sepid must attempt a DC 31 Reflex check saving throw.\n\nThe sepid can't use Rain of Debris again for 1d4 rounds."

 ```